haiyan607/Uridine_OA_analysis/README.md

 ### 2. Proteomics

+The proteomics analysis includes differential-protein visualization and GO Molecular Function enrichment analysis.

-The proteomics scripts require a table containing the following columns:
+The Venn plot and scatter plot scripts require a proteomics table containing the following columns:

 ```text
 Genes